bi-yotch/Website-Portfolio/README.md

    * WebSQL
    * REGEX

 *Note: Images have been blurred for privacy reasons, images that are displayed otherwise have been done so with the permission of the people in them.
 (Events/Sports/Travel) Personal data such as names, birthdates, and Instagram handles have been included with permission.
-Other information such has phone numbers and email addressess are dummy data.
+Other information such as phone numbers and email addressess are dummy data.
 (References)*

 ---
 ## Links Used